 NOTE!!
 This Standard Visitation and Restraining Order applies to custodians and visiting parents alike.
 A violation of any of this Order could subject the violating party to contempt sanctions which include up to one (1) year in jail to coerce compliance or six (6) months in jail to punish, up to a One Thousand Five Hundred ($1,500.00) Dollar line and up to three hundred (300) hours community service.
 One may also be required to pay the attorney's fees and costs of the party who brings the action to enforce this Order.

 The above is just one Standard Visitation Order for Child Custody in South Carolina.
 Standard visitation and child custody is subject to modification based on a substantial change in circumstances.

-For a child custody lawyer in Greenville, Laurens, Spartanburg or Pickens County call
+For a child custody lawyer in Greenville, Laurens, Anderson, Spartanburg or Pickens County call

 L. Wayne Patterson, Attorney at Law

 Greenville, SC 29607

 Wayne is a Greenville family law attorney including probate, elder law, trusts, child custody, special needs trusts and South Carolina divorce.

 NOTICE !!!
 ONLY AN ATTORNEY LICENSED IN YOUR STATE CAN PROVIDE YOU WITH LEGAL ADVICE

 Find a Child Custody Attorney